argoproj-labs/argo-client-python/README.md

 ## Examples

-A quick start example with one of the hello-world workflow
+A quick start example with one of the example workflow
 ```python
 import yaml
 import requests